Walker-Xin/tutorial/README.md

 This repository contains the tutorial work for my Physics Course at Oxford.

+## Potential Error

+Please note that the solutions here are not official and may (and probably will) contain errors.

+If any error is spotted, I would be very grateful if you could let me know by opening an issue.

 ## Course Structure

 The course is split into 4 years.